ckyy5770/myBlog/README.md

 This blog website is build upon [MEAN stack](https://en.wikipedia.org/wiki/MEAN_(software_bundle)) but without Angular, since the JS on the front end is simple and straightforward.

 ## Deployment
-This blog website is now tested on [cloud9](https://c9.io/) work space, and it will be deployed on Amazon AWS after release.
+This blog website is developped and tested on [cloud9](https://c9.io/) work space, and it's being automatically deployed by [Heroku](https://www.heroku.com).